testdasi/openvpn-client-aio/README.md

 # openvpn-client-aio
 An "all-in-one" docker for all your private browsing needs.
-Built for both Unraid and Raspberry Pi 4 but should work in other Linux amd64 / arm32v7 docker environments.
+Built for both Unraid and Raspberry Pi 4 but should work in other Linux amd64 / arm32v7 / arm32v6 / i386 docker environments.

 ## PULL THE RIGHT TAG!
-* For linux/amd64 (e.g. Unraid) -> pull testdasi/openvpn-client-aio:stable-amd64
+* I have finally managed to get multi-arch buildx working.
+LOL.
+Docker should automatically determine the right architecture to pull.
-* For linux/arm/v7 (e.g. Raspberry Pi4) -> pull testdasi/openvpn-client-aio:stable-rpi4
+  * For verison with TOR (and Privoxy) -> pull testdasi/openvpn-client-aio:latest
-* For versions without TOR (and Privoxy) -> pull testdasi/openvpn-client-aio:stable-torless-amd64 / testdasi/openvpn-client-aio:stable-torless-rpi4
+  * For version without TOR (and Privoxy) -> pull testdasi/openvpn-client-aio:latest-torless

 ## High-level instructions
 * Copy your OpenVPN configuration to the host path that is mapped to */etc/openvpn* (must include openvpn.ovpn + credentials + certs).